frankw2/frank-website/_includes/bio.md

-is that breaches and hacks have become inevitable, and the goal of secure systems should be to minimize information leakage when these breaches occur.
+is that breaches and hacks have become inevitable, and the goal of secure systems should be to minimize information leakage practically when these breaches occur.
-However, systems with these protections should still be practical.
+Much of my research has focused on developing methods to use cryptography more efficiently and broadly, especially in web application settings.
-More broadly, I am interested in building practical secure systems, especially in web application settings.
+More broadly, I am interested in building practical secure systems.

 I also enjoy collaborating and interacting with industry executives to identify and address future